hpe-dev-incubator/hpe-dev-portal/content/osscontribute/osscontribute.md

 subtitle: Register to be an HPE Developer Evangelist
 ---

 In the world of open source, you need to be fluent with [Git](https://git-scm.com/).
-If you are not yet, we recommend you read the following 3 part blog series:
+If you are not yet, we recommend you read the following 3-part blog series:

 * [Getting started with Git](https://developer.hpe.com/blog/get-involved-in-the-open-source-community-part-1-getting-started-with-git/)
 * [Sharing with the community](https://developer.hpe.com/blog/get-involved-in-the-open-source-community-part-2-sharing-with-the-commun/)
 * [Contributing back](https://developer.hpe.com/blog/get-involved-in-the-open-source-community-part-3-contributing-back-to-th/)

-We also offer a Workshop-on-Demand that you can take to get hands-on experience with git.
+We also offer a Workshop-on-Demand that you can take to get hands-on experience with Git.
 Feel free to register by clicking below:

 * [Getting started with Git](https://developer.hpe.com/blog/get-involved-in-the-open-source-community-part-1-getting-started-with-git/)